-The work of East Timor Hearts Fund is made possible by the support of Australian hospitals including MonashHeart, Monash Health, Barwon Health and Royal Melbourne Hospital, and the generosity of sponsors including our foundation partner Toll Remote Logistics.
+The work of East Timor Hearts Fund is made possible by the assistance of Australian hospitals including MonashHeart, Monash Health, Barwon Health, Royal Melbourne Hospital, Eastern Heart Clinic and Prince of Wales Private Hospital, and the generosity of supporters including our foundation partner Toll Remote Logistics.

 Thank you for your support.

 – Dr Noel Bayley, MBBS FRACP FCSANZ, honorary medical adviser

 Cardiologist Dr Noel Bayley has travelled to East Timor around 20 times over the last decade, working with the Bairo Pite community clinic in Dili to assess and identify young patients with heart conditions who could benefit from surgery in Australia.

 The work is as difficult as it is rewarding.
 For every patient that can be helped, there are a multitude who cannot in a poor nation with limited health facilities.
 Even where candidates for surgery are identified, finding the funds to bring patients to Australia, and a hospital that is able to treat them, can be hugely challenging.